Abstract

 Associative Entities are Object Properties

 Per default configuration, CODT transforms object properties into associative entities.
-For the isomorphism to hold, CODT must reverse-engineer these associative entities back into object properties.
+For the isomorphism to hold, CODT must reverse-engineer these associative entities into object properties.

 The easiest configuration examines the entity stereotype.
-CODT generated entities have a stereotype <<Associative Entity>>, and for those, we populate the Object Property metadata set and derive class restrictions from the relationships of the Associative Entity.
-Data Modelers extending a CODT derived data model, like FIB-DM, should set the stereotype for new Associative Entities.
+CODT-generated entities have a stereotype <<Associative Entity>>; for those, we populate the Object Property metadata set and derive class restrictions from the relationships of the Associative Entity.
+Data Modelers extending a CODT-derived data model, like FIB-DM, should set the stereotype for new Associative Entities.

 Modelers should configure the Stereotype on Associative Entities for Data Models; they want to onboard onto the Knowledge Graph or Enterprise Ontology.

-However, some Associative Entities may have more than two related base entities, for example, the classic Project, Resource, Role pattern.
+However, some Associative Entities may have more than two related base entities, for example, the classic Project, Resource, and Role pattern.

 Conclusion